khalidMahmod/toy_robot/README.md

   prevented from falling to destruction.
 Any movement that would result in the robot falling from the table must be prevented, however further valid movement commands must still be allowed.
+- I choose a behavioral design pattern.
+This simulation is a based on Strategy Design Pattern in a simplified manner.

 ## How to Run